Shopify/quilt/packages/react-hydrate/README.md

 ## Usage

 This library is intended to assist with "progressive hydration", a pattern where you fully render an application on the server, but wait to hydrate parts of it when it reaches the client.
-Typically, doing different work on the server and client would result in the server markup being thrown out.
+Typically, doing different work on the server and client would result in the server markup being thrown out by React’s initial reconciliation.

 This library avoids that issue by rendering a wrapping `div` around the content on the server, adding an ID to that element, and setting the `dangerouslySetInnerHTML` prop on the client to the resulting server markup in order to avoid mismatches.
 Once you have done whatever work on the client to load the necessary components, this hardcoded markup is removed, allowing the React tree to take over.

 ### Server

 There are two key pieces to making this work.
-First, your server must render a `HydrationContext.Provider` element around your React tree (to be clear: this is only required for the server, not on the client).
-This element will provide a `HydrationManager` to the three, which manages the identifiers that map server markup to client markup.
+First, your server must render a `HydrationContext.Provider` element around your React tree.
+This element will provide a `HydrationManager` to the tree, which manages the identifiers that map server markup to client markup.

 ```tsx
 import React from 'react';